leoek/material-safety-search/evaluation/README.md

 `python3 querytopics.py`
 to query the specified topics and judge them regarding to relevance

-* at the start you are asked which requestmethod you want to use, if you want to use fuzzy search or wholeDoc search, currently neither is implemented and only `get` works as requestmethod
+* at the start you are asked which requestmethod you want to use, if you want to use fuzzy search or wholeDoc search

 **NOTE**: if you dont quit with q but stop the programm, your judgements wont be saved.
 **NOTE**: judging a topic again will override the old file completly in /reljudge, so its recommended to at least finish the topic.